Jay Larson: Career

 Larson began performing stand-up comedy in Los Angeles in 2001, and in 2004, he became a paid regular at The Comedy Store.
 The following year, he appeared as one of the featured "New Faces" at the Montreal Comedy Festival.

-Larson first appeared on The Late Late Show with Craig Ferguson in 2005 and in 2011 had a half-hour special on Comedy Central.
+Larson first appeared on The Late Late Show with Craig Ferguson in 2005 and in 2011, he also had a half-hour special on Comedy Central.
 His story "Wrong Number" made the front page of Reddit and was featured on This American Life with Ira Glass in 2016.
 In 2015, Larson appeared on Comedy Central's This Is Not Happening.

 From 2012 to 2018 Larson produced the comedy podcast "The CrabFeast" together with comedian Ryan Sickler.

-Larson co-hosted two seasons of Esquire Network's Best Bars in America, produced in 2014.
+Larson co-hosted two seasons of Esquire Network's Best Bars in America,which was produced in 2014.
 In the spring of 2015, Larson appeared in the thriller film The Invitation.
 The Karyn Kusama-directed film led to a role as a limo driver in the third season of Twin Peaks on Showtime in 2017.
 Larson has also created two television shows for NBC Universal that were not picked up.